Pennsylvania Fires

 Key Fires:

-The Pennsylvania Department of Conservation and Natural Resources (DCNR) has implemented a comprehensive spring burn ban across all state forest lands, which remains in effect through May 25, 2026.
-This mandate prohibits all campfires and open burning within state forest boundaries to mitigate human-caused ignitions.
-Concurrently, prescribed burns are being conducted in carefully selected areas to reduce hazardous fuel loads:
+Prescribed Burns and Land Management: The Pennsylvania Department of Conservation and Natural Resources (DCNR) has implemented a comprehensive spring burn ban across all state forest lands, effective through May 25, 2026.
+This mandate prohibits all campfires and open burning within state forest boundaries to combat human-caused wildfires, which account for 99% of wildfires in the state.
+Additionally, the Pennsylvania Game Commission continues to evaluate and conduct prescribed burns where weather and ecological conditions allow, aiming to reduce hazardous fuel loads and improve wildlife habitat.

 Weather and Wind Warnings